 Drawing on previously neglected sources, economist Marc Levinson shows how the container transformed economic geography, devastating traditional ports such as New York and London which had not yet facilities to handle them.

-When in 1978 the PriceWaterhouseAssociate team - which included yours truly - acted as consultants to the Penang Port Commission, it gave no thought to this already emerging phenomenon in its traffic and revenue forecasts but instead revalued existing port structures and recalculated depreciation rates as if the age of breakbulk cargo would never end.
+When in 1978 the PriceWaterhouseAssociates team - which included yours truly - acted as consultants to the Penang Port Commission (PPC), it gave no thought to this already emerging phenomenon in its traffic and revenue forecasts but instead revalued existing port structures and recalculated depreciation rates as if the age of breakbulk cargo in what was essentially a port loaded and unloaded by lighters would never end.

 This farce was made even more farcical as all the team's reports turned out to be almost mirror images of reports previously written by one of the team members for the port of Mogadishu in Somalia.
 I had not been aware of this fact until the fly-in-fly-out PWA "supervisor" during one of his frequent visits only half-jokingly remarked, "We'd all be in deep shit if ever our photocopier breaks down and we could no longer simply replace the word 'Mogadishu' with the word 'Penang' in all our reports."